syncfusion-content/windowsforms-docs/WindowsForms/syntaxeditor/End-user-Capability.md

 ## Zoom in and Zoom out

-This feature enables the user to change the zoom level of the Syntax Editor that brings either more or fewer line items into the view.
-By zooming, user can get a magnified view of the line item, and by zooming out user can bring more line items in to the view.
+This feature allows users to change the zoom level of SyntaxEditor, which brings either more or fewer line items into the view.
+By zooming in, users can get a magnified view of the line items, and by zooming out, users can bring more line items into the view.

-### Enable/Disable Zoom in and out functionalities
+### Enable/Disable zoom in and out functionalities

-[AllowZoom](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~AllowZoom.html) property is used to enable the zoom in and out support of Syntax Editor.
+The [AllowZoom](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~AllowZoom.html) property is used to enable the zoom in and out supports of SyntaxEditor.
 The default value of the property is false.
-Once the [AllowZoom](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~AllowZoom.html) property is enabled, zooming operations can be done through MouseWheel, Touch interactions and programmatic.
+After the [AllowZoom](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~AllowZoom.html) property has been enabled, the zooming operations can be done through mouse wheel, touch interactions, and programmatic.

 ### Zooming operations using MouseWheel and Modifier key

-Zoom in and out operations can be done with the help of MouseWheel and Modifier key(Ctrl + MouseWheel).
-For every scrolling of the mouse wheel, 10% of increment/decrement will be in current font.
-Minimum zoom factor is 10% of default font and Maximum zoom factor is 500% of default font.
+The zoom in and zoom out operations can be done using mouse wheel and modifier key (Ctrl + MouseWheel).
+For every scrolling of the mouse wheel, 10% of increment/decrement will be done in the current font.
+The minimum zoom factor is 10% of the default font, and the maximum zoom factor is 500% of the default font.

-### Programmatic Zoom in and Zoom out support
+### Programmatic zoom in and out

-User can perform zooming operations programmatically without user interactions and with the help of [ZoomFactor](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ZoomFactor.html) property.
-The default value of the property is 1F (100 in percent).
+Users can perform zooming operations programmatically without user interactions using the [ZoomFactor](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ZoomFactor.html) property.
+The default value of this property is 1F (100 in percent).

-### Zoom in and zoom out operation through touch interactions
+### Zoom in and out operation through touch interactions

-Using touch interactions zoom in and out operations can be performed.
-For every pinch, 10% of increment/decrement in current font.
+Using touch interactions, zoom in and out operations can be performed.
+For every pinch, 10% of increment/decrement will be done in the current font.

 ### Notify event for ZoomFactor value changes

 ZoomFactorChanged and ZoomFactorChanging events are available in Syntax Editor to notify the value changes of ZoomFactor.

 #### ZoomFactorChanged Event
-[ZoomFactorChanged](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ZoomFactorChanged_EV.html) event will occur when the ZoomFactor value of Syntax Editor is changed.
-Event arguments will contain Old and New value of ZoomFactor.
+[ZoomFactorChanged](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ZoomFactorChanged_EV.html) event occurs when the ZoomFactor value of SyntaxEditor is changed.
+The event arguments contain the old and new values of ZoomFactor.

 {% tabs %}
 {% highlight C# %}